culshoefer/codeCurriculum-gitbook/chapter1.md

 'crocodile'
 ```

 In Python (and most programming languages), we start numbering elements in a list from 0, rather than 1.
-There are very good reasons for this, as Edsger Dijkstra, a very influential computer scientist, [famously argued](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).
+This is good as it is, like Edsger Dijkstra, a very influential computer scientist, [ argued](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).
 It takes a while to get used to the idea, though.

 Just to drive the point home, the first element of a list is the one at *index* (position) 0, the second is at index 1, the third is at index 2 and so on.

+What happens if we try to access elements not in the list?
+Say we have the list above and try to print `things[3]`?
+Try it out for yourself to see what happens.

 ### Looping over lists